Tuesday, May 24, 2016 - Almanac Vol. 62, No. 35

-ISC is currently piloting Two Step Verification (two-factor) for PennKey.
-This service protects your PennKey by requiring both a password and a code generated on your phone.
+Last, but certainly not least, consider enrolling in Two-Step Verification for PennKey.
+This service protects your PennKey by requiring both a password and a code generated on your mobile phone.
 It is easy to set up, has little impact on your day-to-day experience and is a powerful antidote to stolen passwords.
-It is available to anyone with a PennKey.
-Note that two-factor authentication is also available on many popular commercial services (such as Facebook, Google, Twitter, etc.) and is a best practice for those applications as well.

 For assistance or additional best practices when traveling, talk to your Local Support Provider.